linode/developers/content/networking/linux-static-ip-configuration.md

 ### Ubuntu

+Applies to 14.04, 16.04 and 17.04.
+[See above](/docs/networking/linux-static-ip-configuration#arch--coreos-container-linux--ubuntu-1710_) for 17.10.
 Add the following to the interface's configuration file:

 {{< file-excerpt "/etc/network/interfaces" aconf >}}
 . . .